Venturi Effect Vacuum And How it Works

 The V2T Roof System uses a new, patented vent system developed in collaboration with researchers at Virginia Tech for application to low-sloped roofs for either replacement or new installations.
 It is important to note that maintenance of traditionally adhered roof systems can also use V2T vents to help pull moisture from the membrane and insulation.
 Just using a vent where there is a leak will help extend the life of the roof before the next re-roofing is needed.

 The V2T Roof System and monitoring technology are a great asset for any roof.
-Whether you are looking to re-roof, construct a new roof, or simply need a small maintenance fix for your moisture problem on a traditional roof, V2T can work with you!
+Whether you are looking to re-roof, or construct a new one, V2T can work with you!